gboch3/Softuni-Java-Course/README.md

 # Mobilele Project
-## REST API and REST with Spring Lab
+## REST API and REST with Spring Implementation Lab